 Curfew.
 Those responsible for campus safety and security will inquire about the movement of people and vehicles that come on campus after curfew begins.
-People who come on campus during curfew hours must stop at the entrance gate and check in with the Security Officer.
+People who come on campus during curfew hours must stop at the entrance gate and check in with the Security Officer (even those with a senior exemption).